 There are different types of power of attorney.
-A general power of attorney (which this article is about) is ideally suited for situations where you need to give authority to someone else to deal with your property for a limited time.
+A general power of attorney (GPA) is ideally suited for situations where you need to give authority to someone else to deal with your property for a limited time.
 This might be because you are going away on holiday or moving out of the country for a few years and need someone to manage your affairs whilst you are gone.
-A general power of attorney is also known as an ordinary power of attorney.
+A GPA is also known as an ordinary power of attorney.

 This article contains information on general powers of attorney in Scotland.
-If you are inor , you should read our articles for those jurisdictions as appropriate.
+If you are inor , you can read our articles for those jurisdictions as appropriate.

 The AA Online Documents website is currently being moved to a new provider and will be unavailable until 9.00am on the 9th November.
 Please try again on this date and thank you for your patience and co-operation.